PyWavelets/pywt/doc/regression/wavelet.rst

       Biorthogonal:   True
       Symmetry:       asymmetric

-But the most important information are the wavelet filters coefficients, which are used in Discrete Wavelet Transform.
-These coefficients can be obtained via the `dec_lo`, `dec_hi`, `rec_lo` and `rec_hi` attributes, which corresponds to lowpass and highpass decomposition filters and lowpass and highpass reconstruction filters respectively.
+But the most important information are the wavelet filters coefficients, which are used in :ref:`Discrete Wavelet Transform <ref-dwt>`.
+These coefficients can be obtained via the :attr:`~Wavelet.dec_lo`, :attr:`Wavelet.dec_hi`, :attr:`~Wavelet.rec_lo` and :attr:`~Wavelet.rec_hi` attributes, which corresponds to lowpass and highpass decomposition filters and lowpass and highpass reconstruction filters respectively:

     >>> w.dec_lo
     [0.035226291882100656, -0.085441273882241486, -0.13501102001039084, 0.45987750211933132, 0.80689150931333875, 0.33267055295095688]